 The Communications Officer works closely with the Chief Communications Officer to coordinate public relations and manuscript submissions for JYI.
 Communication Officers will generally work in the following areas: advertising, social media, visual materials development, and creating or maintaining outreach programs.

-The Operations Manager works closely with the Chief Operating Officer to manage JYI’s 70+ staff members.
-The Operations Manager will also work with the entire corporate executive board to ensure that JYI’s internal staff programs are running efficiently.
-In addition, the Operations Manager maintains JYI’s contact with faculty, university programs, student groups, and JYI alumni.
+Managers work closely with the Chief Operating Officer to manage JYI’s 70+ staff members.
+Managers will also work with the entire corporate executive board to ensure that JYI’s internal staff programs are running efficiently.
+In addition, Managers maintains JYI’s contact with faculty, university programs, student groups, and JYI alumni.

 Graphic Artists will be responsible for enhancing the visual feel of the website, including creating new interfaces and adding illustrations to feature articles.
 These individuals will also be responsible for gathering and creating multimedia for new JYI projects such as the JYI Focus series